Kalm004/kotlin-gameoflife/README.md

 # kotlin-gameoflife
-Game of life solution with Kotlin
+A solution for the game of life problem with Kotlin.
+See https://bitstorm.org/gameoflife/ for a description of the problem.